A holy grail timelapse is a timelapse shot during sunset or sunrise.

-- Frame up your shot, make sure it's level and focussed, turn off IS and AF.
+- Frame up your shot, make sure it's level and focussed, turn off IS (Image Stabilisation) and AF (Auto Focus).

 - Dial in your settings for the proper exposure and set your remote to the desired interval.

 - Hit Start on the remote and sit back.
 I have image review of to save battery life but you can have it on if you want.
 It might slow down your camera's operation though so beware!

-- Once you notice the exposure meter has gone down one third of a stop change your shutter speed by one-third.
+- Once you notice the exposure meter has gone down one third of a stop, change your shutter speed by one-third.
 Usually this is one “click” of the wheel on your camera.
 Make sure you rotate it in the correct direction!

 - Make sure to leave at least 5 photos in between exposure changes.

 - Don't lose focus.
 It's very easy to let the exposure run too dark (or too bright at sunrise) so make sure to stay on top of it.
 If you struggle with this set up a repeating alarm for every one or two minutes.